bogdanstoicasn/openbook-reader/README.md

 - The 3D connection model for the display has been designed to provide a realistic representation of the **Display**; however, the connection model it's not flexible(used just for accurate display representation).

 - The models for the battery and display are included to mimic their real-world sizes for visualization purposes.
 They do not reflect the actual hardware functionality or internal components.

+- Integrating ESD protection helps safeguard sensitive components—like the ESP32-C6 and display driver—from electrostatic discharge events

 ## 3D Visualizations